Update from the family of Tom Ash (7-19-2021)

-Tom Ash Celebration of Life will be held on Sunday, July 19th at 11:00 a.m. at Liberty Park Picnic Shelter (near Northwest Nazarene University), 600 Constitution Way, Nampa, Idaho.
+The Tom Ash Celebration of Life will be held on Saturday, July 31, 2021, at 11:30 a.m., at Liberty Park Picnic Shelter (near Northwest Nazarene University), 600 Constitution Way, Nampa, Idaho.

-The family invites you to stay after the service for a potluck with fried chicken provided.
-Please bring a side dish or dessert to share and bring your own beverage.
-Water will also be provided.
+The family invites everyone to stay after the service for lunch.
+Please bring your own beverage, water will be provided.
 Street legal hot rods are also welcomed and encouraged.
 Have a great story about Tom?
 We would love to hear it during the open mic segment!
 Like Tom would say, “No fuss”, so please dress casual.

 Directions to Park: Take the Franklin Exit (Exit 36), go South on N. Franklin Blvd., Turn South on 11th Ave N., turn Left on 3rd St. S., turn South on 12th Ave S., turn East on E. Hawaii Ave, turn South on S. Juniper St., then West on Constitution Way until you see the Picnic Shelter.